awslabs/ai-on-sagemaker-hyperpod/website/docs/04-add-ons/Observability/observability-slurm/observability-slurm.md

     ```

     :::note
-    Updating the lifecycle script is important because the metric exporters and OTEL collector have to be automatically configured in new cluster nodes, when your cluster replaces nodes, scales up, and applying software updates.
+    Updating the lifecycle script is essential to ensure that metric exporters and OTEL collector are automatically configured on new cluster nodes during node replacement, scaling operations, and software updates.
     :::